Hull down: Armoured warfare

 Leclerc tank in a hull-down position.
 Note the observation periscope which would allow the commander to observe in turret-down position.

 In modern armoured warfare, 'hull down' is a position taken up by an armoured fighting vehicle (AFV) such that its hull (the main part of the vehicle) is behind a crest or other raised ground, but its turret (or a superstructure or roof-mounted weapon) is exposed.
 This allows it to observe and fire upon the ground ahead, while the hull is protected from enemy fire behind hard cover.
 A hull-down AFV is said to be in defilade.
 Taking advantage of hull-down positions is an element of tactical movement.

-Front view of a tank in turret-down and hull-down positions.
+Front view of an Abrams in turret-down and hull-down positions.
 A vehicle in a position with a background is more difficult to observe than one which is skylined.

 Turret down is the position in which the vehicle's crew can observe forward from roof hatches, but the vehicle is completely hidden (usually a few metres further back from a hull-down position).
 This can also apply to vehicles without turrets.

 In flat or gently rolling terrain, a hull-down position is difficult to find.
 The actual protecting rise of ground may be hundreds of metres long.
 In steep or abrupt terrain cover is plentiful, but it may be difficult to find covered positions from which the vehicle's main gun can fire upon terrain ahead (see tank design, below).

 In preparing defensive works, a hull-down position can be created or improved by digging shallow "tank scrapes".
 Tank units usually have one or two tanks with 'dozer' blades attached for this purpose, and some tank models have a built-in blade.
 Combat engineering vehicles often accompany armoured vehicles as they manoeuvre to dig tank scrapes, as they can accomplish the task more quickly.